astroprofsmith/intromodern.github.io/_sources/c3fourvectors.md

 distinction between **covariant** and **contravariant** four-vectors.
-The mathematical details are not necessary at this stage, but suffice to say that the **contravariant** version of a four vector should be written as a column, as in Equation 6, only without the $i$.
+The mathematical details are not necessary at this stage, but suffice to say that the **contravariant** version of a four vector should be written as a column, as in Equation {eq}`contravar`, only without the
+$i$.
 The standard notion is to use a superscript greek letter to refer to the components, where the Greek letter could stand for 0, 1, 2, or 3.
 So
 ```{math}
 :label: contravar
 dx^\alpha =